-A primary goal of the Mentoring Students in the Academic Middle Grant is to provide students with the skills and experiences needed to successfully complete college and excel in the workforce.
+A primary goal of the College Rising Mentorship Grant is to provide students with the skills and experiences needed to successfully complete dual enrollment courses and enroll in, as well as, complete college.
 Grantees of the program will be required to measure the impact of their programs.
 Grantees will also be required to submit information pertaining to the program's strategies, including the frequency of student engagement with the program, by Sept.
-30, 2021.
-Within 30 days of the conclusion of the program, grantees are required to provide OSSE with student progress updates as a reporting requirement for students who received services (detailed below), and qualitative program implementation feedback, so that OSSE can fully assess program effectiveness and explore connections between mentorship, student achievement, college readiness, college access and academic success.
-Additional plans for assessment and evaluation by the entity should be described in the submitted application.
+30, 2022.
+Plans for assessment and evaluation by the entity should be described in the submitted application including how the entity will assess student progress updates for students who received services (detailed below), and qualitative program implementation feedback, so that OSSE can fully assess program effectiveness and explore connections between mentorship, student achievement, college readiness, college access and academic success.
 Subgrantees will report their outcomes securely via Box, OSSE's secure file transfer tool, using provided templates.